 The daily recordings telling me that my body knows what to do made all the difference.
 I genuinely surrendered to what my body knew how to do without my inner voice interfering.
 I near charged into that delivery suite convinced I could easily have a baby.

 And I did.

 Now, I believe wholeheartedly going into your photo shoot that you’ll have a great time as a family and love the photos at the end of it.
 And that’s true.
 So, I’d love you to let me come and capture your family in all its wonderful weirdness.

 So here you have it… the lessons from hypnobirthing that I’ve been lucky enough to learn are three-fold:

 1. We all have the power to choose how we react to any given situation.
 I could choose to feel I was robbed of the amazing water birth at home that I would have loved.
 Or I could choose to feel that I had an amazing birth experience which delivered my son safely to me.
 I’ll go with the latter, thanks!

 2. Patience really is a virtue.
 This feeds into my photography too as it helps me anticipate and wait to get the photos you want.
 But it’s such a good life skill which I was sorely lacking before.

 3. Amazing doesn’t need perfection.
 Grayson’s birth wasn’t textbook perfect but it was such an incredible and powerful moment in our family’s journey.
 This rings true to me for photo sessions too.
 There is nothing perfect about our lives, but everything amazing about them.
 Waiting for the perfect will only delay you seeing the amazing of your everyday captured in photos.

 There is always something awesome to be found in the unexpected of your life.

-While you’re here, why not check out my maternity and newborn photo gallery and see if I can help with photos of this exciting time in your own life?
+While you’re here, why not check out my relaxed and natural family photo gallery and see if I can help with photos of this exciting time in your own life?
 I’d love to chat about it with you!